-- Submit an online application for graduation by the end of January in the year you wish to graduate. - Submit the graduation application fee along with the application. - Settle all financial obligations with the College, including any amounts owing on your student account and any library fines. - Complete all the requirements of your program outlined in the Academic Catalogue. - Attain the minimum grade point average for your respective program:
+- Submit an online application for graduation by the end of January in the year you wish to graduate. - Submit the graduation application fee along with the application. - Settle all financial obligations with the College, including any amounts owing on your student account and any library fines. - If you have received US student loans: complete the exit interview with the Financial Aid Officer. - Complete all the requirements of your program outlined in the Academic Catalogue. - Attain the minimum grade point average for your respective program:

 PROGRAM GRADUATION GPA

 GradDipCS 2.7

+MA Christian Studies 3.0

-MA Theo Studies 3.0
+MA Theological Studies 3.0

 MALTS 3.0

 MDiv 3.0

 ThM 3.3